- Prospective Students

 Can I register in a course if I do not have the prerequisites?
 I do not have the prerequisites for BPK XXX but I'm sure that I can handle the course.

 BPK has a strict policy regarding prerequisite waivers.
-It is important for students to take courses in the correct sequence so that faculty can build on previous knowledge rather than starting from first principles.
-Students should plan in advance so that they have the required prerequisites for the courses they wish to take.
-Students will not be granted permission to take a prerequisite for a particular course concurrently with the course.
+It is important for you to take courses in the correct sequence so that faculty can build on previous knowledge rather than starting from first principles.
+BPK courses are content- and concept-heavy and rely on background gained from the listed prerequisites.
+You should plan in advance so that you have the required prerequisites for the courses you wish to take.
+Having the prerequisites will enable you to achieve to the best of your ability in BPK courses.
+You will not be granted permission to take a prerequisite for a particular course concurrently with the course.

 I do not have the listed prerequisite for a particular course but I have taken something equivalent at another institution.
 Can I register for the course?

 You will need to request a prerequisite waiver from the BPK Undergraduate Advisor.
 To do so you will need to provide the following documents: